 The Company reviews the carrying values of financial assets carried at cost when impairment indicators are present.
 The fair values of assets without quoted market price are determined based on management judgment with the best available information.
-The impairment charge was determined based on the difference between the Company's carrying value and the proportionate ownership of the investee's net assets as of the respective year end.
+The impairment charge was determined based on the difference between the Company's carrying value and the proportionate ownership of the investee's net assets at year end.